-The MEGA Program supports large, complex projects that are difficult to fund by other means and likely to generate national or regional economic, mobility, or safety benefits.77 Eligible projects include:
+The MEGA Program (the National Infrastructure Project Assistance program) supports large, complex projects that are difficult to fund by other means and likely to generate national or regional economic, mobility, or safety benefits.76 Eligible projects include:

-- A highway or bridge project on the National Multimodal Freight Network. - A highway or bridge project on the National Highway Freight Network. - A highway or bridge project on the National Highway System.
+- A highway or bridge project on the National Multimodal Freight Network. - A highway or bridge project on the National Highway Freight Network.